alexdlaird/amazon-orders/README.md

 order_history.get_orders()
 ```

-`amazon-orders` is under active development, and at present does very little.
-The first goal is to be able to fetch a
+`amazon-orders` is under active development, and while it does work, it is known to be unstable.
+We are currently
-customer's Orders page so order and return data, alongside payment information, can be gathered.
-Depending on the
+building out core functionality, tests, and documentation.
+Our current goal is to provide a stable library that
-success of that functionality, additional features may be added as well for browsing Amazon as a whole (the library
+fetches customer order data alongside payment information.
+From there, if we find this scraping route to be stable,
-would probably be renamed at that point).
+we may build out the library further to support other functions of Amazon.com.

 ## Contributing